khanhpdt/khanhpdt.github.io/_posts/data-structures/2016-03-31-binary-search-trees.md

 <!--break-->

 The main advantage of BSTs is that they speed up the basic operations by exploiting the binary-search-tree property.
 Specifically, all the operations to search, to find min or max, to find sucessor or predecessor, and to insert or delete take `O(h)` time, where `h` is the tree height.
-Without the binary-search-tree property, all of those operations, except insertion, take at least `O(n)` time as they need to check all the nodes.
+Without the binary-search-tree property, all of those operations, except insertion, take `O(n)` time as all the nodes need to be checked.

 ## Binary-tree traversals